GMG Upcoming Events

 WHERE: Greenwood Senior Center, 525 N 85th St. (downstairs)

-Want to see creative artificial intelligence in action, right before your eyes?
-This will be a group effort, so it's helpful if you can attend.
+Want to hear a Greenwood Men's Group theme song...and see creative artificial intelligence in action, right before your eyes?

 WHERE: Greenwood Senior Center, 525 N 85th St. (downstairs)